 Confused about all the words used in the poly world?
-This comprehensive dictionary will help!
+This comprehensive dictionary will help.
 Use your search function to find out definitions of unicorn, polyfidelity, womanist, and more!
+H/T to More Than Two, Joreth Innkeeper, Polyamory on Purpose, Kato Cooks and others for their work in compiling these terms.

 ABUNDANT LOVE: The belief or philosophy that it is possible to love more than one person at the same time.